Course Catalog

 1 credit

 Students will travel with Quintus, a survivor of the eruption of Mt.
 Vesuvius, to Britannia and back to Rome as they learn how the Roman Empire expanded northward.
-Grammatically, students will gain a better understanding of the framework of the Latin language as they learn about verb voices and moods, participles, and special grammatical constructions.
-Completion of this course satisfies Minnehaha Academy’s graduation requirement for foreign language.
+Students will gain a better understanding of Latin grammar as they learn about verb voices and moods, participles, and specialized grammatical constructions.

 Latin III